Mirbat

 Mirbat (مرباط) is a coastal town in the Dhofar governorate, in southwestern Oman.
-It was the site of the 1972 Battle of Mirbat between Communist guerrillas on one side and the armed forces of the Sultan of Oman and their Special Air Service advisers.
+In 2020, the town had a population of 9,886, while the wilayat as a whole had a population of 16,364.
+It was the site of the 1972 Battle of Mirbat between Communist guerrillas and the armed forces of the Sultan of Oman and their British Special Air Service advisers.

-Mirbat (Moscha) was involved in the export of frankincense in ancient times, to places as far as China.
+Mirbat (Moscha) was involved in the export of frankincense in ancient times, to places as far away as China.

 Mirbat also houses the mausoleum of Bin Ali.